LappleApple/awesome-leading-and-managing/Culture.md

 ## Culture

+- [Avoiding Organizational Debt](https://medium.com/positiveslope/avoiding-organizational-debt-3e47760803a0) - by Scott Belsky.
+Takeaway: "organizational debt is the accumulation of changes that leaders should have made but didn’t."
+Consistently optimize how you work.

 - [The Buffer Culture](http://www.slideshare.net/Bufferapp/buffer-culture-03) (slides) - a deck about Buffer's unique culture, which reinforces transparency, self-improvement and positivity, among other elements.

 - [Buffer Sees Clear Benefits to Transparent Employee Salary Policy](https://opensource.com/open-organization/16/3/social-startup-buffer-transparency-reigns?sc_cid=701600000011jJkAAI) - by Bryan Behrenshausen.
 Takeaway: "At social media startup Buffer, a single leadership decision eliminated salary negotiation for new employees, preempted gender-based salary discrimination, and prompted a flood of job applications.
 The decision?
 Make all employee salaries transparent."